davidqquan-a11y/148-fall-2025-final-project-148-fall-2025-final-project-team-11/README.md

 ## Abstract
 The goal of this project is to develop a targeting system using OpenCV that scans, labels, and locks onto targets of interest, then allows for manual selection of a target.
-A two degree-of-freedom (DOF) gimbal mechanism accurately follows the selected target to keep it in frame at all times, constantly ready to fire a rocket engine.
+A two degree-of-freedom (DOF) gimbal mechanism with PID control allows for the accurate following of selected targets to keep them in frame at all times, constantly ready to fire a rocket engine.

 ## What We Delievered
 - OpenCV with OAK-D camera for objection detection and tracking